Old Colorado City

-Old Colorado City, formerly Colorado City, was once a town, but it is now a neighborhood within the city of Colorado Springs, Colorado.
+Old Colorado City, formerly Colorado City, is a former town and a neighborhood within the city of Colorado Springs, Colorado.
 Its commercial district was listed on the National Register of Historic Places in 1982.
 It was founded during the Pikes Peak Gold Rush of 1859 and was involved in the mining industry, both as a supply hub and as a gold ore processing center beginning in the 1890s.
 Residents of Colorado City worked at some of the 50 coal mines of the Colorado Springs area.
 It was briefly the capital of the Colorado Territory.
 For many years, Colorado Springs prohibited the use of alcohol within its border due to the lifestyle of Colorado City's opium dens, bordellos, and saloons.
 It is now a tourist area, with boutiques, art galleries, and restaurants.

 Etymology

 It was initially and briefly known as El Dorado for the gold mines found during the gold rush.
 The name Colorado City was selected by its founders because of the red sandstone rocks and red outcroppings in the vicinity (specifically, the Rampart Range and Garden of the Gods formations).
 The word Colorado in Spanish means "blushing" or "red".